Toxytod/Horreum/content/3. ExAcademia/Personal Finance/Jobs/Room Sublet/Check-in Guide.md

 - You'll see rooms labelled F1 - F6.
 You’ll need your Digital Key again to pass through the red door.
 If you’ve arranged check-in with me in advance and completed payment, I might leave the door unlocked.
 Otherwise, use the key on your phone.
 If you encounter any issues, follow the app’s instructions and contact me.
 - Inside the apartment, head to the **very last door** marked F6.

+Once you are close to the building, you can use the Wifi: `Ziggo_itdesk`, Password: `dekey2017`.
 #### House Rules
 To ensure a pleasant stay and avoid deductions from your deposit, please follow these rules: